insolar/docs/docs/source/requester.rst

 Build an API requester
 ======================

-This tutorial walks you through the process of creating a *requester* to `Insolar MainNet API <https://apidocs.insolar.io/platform/latest>`_.
-You will learn how to **form and sign requests** that create a new member or use the existing one to transfer XNS to other members.
+This tutorial walks you through the process of creating a simple Golang program that can invoke `Insolar MainNet API <https://apidocs.insolar.io/platform/latest>`_.

-.. note:: You can also use the `CLI tool <https://github.com/insolar/mainnet/tree/master/application/cmd/requester>`_ of the same name (requester) to access the MainNet API.
+.. note:: You can also use the `CLI tool <https://github.com/insolar/mainnet/tree/master/application/cmd/requester>`_ of the same name (requester) to invoke the API.

-Code examples in this tutorial are straightforward, statements are successive (without conditional expressions and cycles), and the main function calls only two additional ones.
-This lets you focus on the substance rather than code structure: how to use cryptographic functions provided by Golang packages to sign API requests correctly.
+Code examples in this tutorial are straightforward, statements are successive (without conditional expressions and cycles).
+This lets you focus on substance rather than code structure: how to use cryptographic functions provided by Golang packages to correctly sign API requests to MainNet.

 You can learn to sign requests in 2 ways:

-* By creating a new member (together with a new Insolar Wallet), or
+* By creating a new private key (together with a new Insolar Wallet), or
-* By using an existing member if you have already created your Wallet via the `web interface <https://wallet.testnet.insolar.io/create-new-wallet>`_
+* By using an existing private key if you have already created your Wallet in the `web interface <https://wallet.testnet.insolar.io/create-new-wallet>`_.

-.. note:: This tutorial uses the API endpoint of Insolar TestNet in code samples.
+.. note:: This tutorial uses the API endpoint of Insolar TestNet in code examples.

 .. _what_you_will_build:

 What you will build
 -------------------

-You will build a program (requester) that creates a member on the Insolar network or uses the existing one and, as a member, transfers funds from its account to the account of another member.
+You will build a program that creates a member on the Insolar network or uses an existing one and, as a member, transfers funds from its account to the account of another member.

-The requester forms and sends the following requests to the Insolar’s JSON RPC 2.0 API endpoint and receives the corresponding responses:

-#.
-Gets a seed that enables you to call a contract method.

-#.
-(Optional) Forms, signs, and sends a **member creation** request with the seed and receives your member’s reference in response.

-#.
-Forms, signs, and sends a **transfer** request with a new seed that sends an amount of Insolar coins (XNS):

-   * From your member’s account given your reference and signed with your private key.
-   * To another account given a reference to an existing recipient member.

 .. _what_you_will_need: